Why Food Brands Should Work With Dietitians

 Every successful marketing campaign relies on great content.
 We can work with health-focused brands that want to share their nutrition message with a wider audience.
 We can develop science-based articles and educational materials for companies to use as marketing collateral and to help inform and inspire their customer base.
 Articles and blog posts exploring nutrition concepts and trends in the industry or championing new products can achieve an enormous impact for food brands.
 These marketing assets can translate to increased sales and a boost in trust and credibility for the business.

 Dietitians working in the culinary nutrition setting marry taste with good nutrition.
 Better yet, a dietitian with culinary skills can help to develop nutritious and delicious recipes incorporating different ingredients and novel products.
 I have been fortunate enough to work (cook) with apples, pasta, Weet-Bix, strawberries, nutritional supplements, honey and a variety of dairy foods.
 A recipe tester’s other office is the kitchen.
 And, dare I say it, the rewards are delicious.
+Check out my recipe eBook for some culinary inspiration.

 After all, food is so much more than a source of nutrition.
 Good nutrition practices start in the kitchen and dietitians experienced in recipe development can create nourishing and appetising dishes for all skill types, cuisines and dietary requirements.
 This can give food businesses a competitive edge over rival brands.